Cover of You Say You Want a Revolution

 In May 2016, Thomas Jay Rush watched the impossible happen: a startup with no CEO, no employees, and no board of directors raised $150 million in thirty days.
 Within weeks, $60 million vanished from the “unhackable” smart contract.
 Three experts analyzed what happened.
 They disagreed on basic facts.

-That moment of confusion—when the blockchain's promise of perfect transparency crumbled under scrutiny—sparked a ten-year obsession.
-These seventy-five essays chronicle Rush's journey from wide-eyed convert to battle-scarred engineer, building tools for a revolution that may never come.
-Written as dispatches from the trenches, they document the slow betrayal of decentralization's founding principles, the rise of corporate middlemen in a trustless system, and the maddening gap between crypto's utopian promises and its grubby reality.
+That moment of confusion sparked a ten-year obsession.
+These seventy-five essays chronicle Rush’s journey from wide-eyed convert to battle-scarred engineer, building tools for a revolution that may never come.
+Written as dispatches from the trenches, they document the slow betrayal of decentralization’s founding principles, the rise of corporate middlemen, and the gap between crypto’s promises and its reality.

 The code remains, waiting for dreamers who still believe the original promise was worth keeping.